lokesh/pinback/README.md

 2. Save the calendar files to AWS S3.
 3. Host this app and schedule it to run daily.

-Expected setup time: 15-30 minutes
+Expected setup time: 15-30 minutes<br /
 Required cost: A few cents per month for hosting

 ### 1. Get a Foursquare Oauth token 🪙